Rising-Stars-by-Sunshine/CSEcon206-Haowen-PS1/README.md

 - **Acknowledgments**: I would like to thank Prof. Luyao Zhang for her instructions on CSEcon 206 and thanks all the classmates for the inspiring discussions and feedbacks.

-Note: please insert the screenshot of the answers to your research question by ChatGPT.
-The methodology that you use to address the research questions must be more innovative than both the current literature and ChatGPT.

 ## Table of Contents

 - model